 |Host||IP address of the host computer the search originated from|

 To collect the data required for this report:

-- In the HTTPS proxy action that the HTTPS proxy uses, enable content inspection for the search engines you want to include on the report.
-Ensure that the certificate the Firebox uses to re-encrypt content is installed on all host computers.
+- In the HTTPS-proxy action that the HTTPS-proxy uses, enable content inspection for the search engines you want to include on the report.
+Make sure that the certificate the Firebox uses to re-encrypt content is installed on all host computers.
 For more information, see HTTPS-Proxy: Content Inspection.

-- In the General Settings of the HTTP proxy action that is used to inspect content, select the Enable Logging for Reports check box.
+- In the General Settings of the HTTP-proxy action used to inspect content, select the Enable Logging for Reports check box.